 Water keeps Colorado running

-other states, and Mexico, share rivers that begin in Colorado.
+states and the Republic of Mexico share rivers that begin in Colorado.

 of Coloradans drink water that flows out of national forest land – and forest fires threaten that water.